jmscarrillo/Getting-and-Cleaning-Data-Course-Project/README.md

 ## How to read

-In this case, this are the principal files:
+In this case, these are the principal files:

 1. run_analysis.R
 > R program which contains all instructions to create the tidy dataset.